MicrosoftDocs/microsoft-365-docs/microsoft-365/campaigns/m365-campaigns-sign-up.md

 - BCS160
 - MET150
 ms.assetid: 5abfef7b-5957-484a-b06b-a7c55e013e44
-description: "Protect your campaign from cybersecurity threats to email, data, and communication using Microsoft 365 for campaigns."
+description: "Sign up Microsoft 365 for campaigns to protect your campaign from cybersecurity threats to email, data, and communication."
 ---

 # Sign up for Microsoft 365 for Campaigns

+Before you start:
+- Complete the steps in [Microsoft 365 for Campaigns](get-microsoft-365-campaigns.md)
-Before you start, you'll need the email from Microsoft with a code for your organization, and your business credit card.
+- Makes sure you have your email invitation from Microsoft with a unique sign-up link for your organization
+- Have your business credit card and a phone to hand.

 > [!TIP]
 > The link we sent is unique to your campaign.
 It only works once, so make sure you have enough time to complete sign-up.
 You'll need about ten minutes.

+## Steps to sign-up for Microsoft 365 for Campaigns

 1. Find your Invitation to Microsoft 365 for Campaigns email.
 In the email, select **Click To Enroll Your Organization**.
 This triggers Microsoft 365 sign-up to begin.
 2. **On the Microsoft 365 Business page**, enter your business details.
 In the **Business email address** field, use your current email address.
 We only need this address to stay in touch with you during the setup process.
 Select **Next**.